-Abuse of economic dependency
+Abuse of economic dependence

 The law - which amends the Belgian Code of Economic Law (CEL) - introduces a new area of enforcement of Belgian competition law.
-It makes the abuse of economic dependency of one or more undertakings which could result in anticompetitive effects on the Belgian market or a substantial part thereof illegal.
+It makes the abuse of economic dependence of one or more undertakings which could result in anticompetitive effects on the Belgian market or a substantial part thereof illegal.

 The new prohibition requires the following elements to be present:

-The existence of economic dependency
+The existence of economic dependence

 This condition concerns the key differentiator with the existing rules regarding the prohibition on abuse of dominance.

-The law defines ‘economic dependency’ as a position of subjection of an undertaking towards one or more other undertakings which is characterised by the absence of a reasonably equivalent alternative available within a reasonable time limit, on reasonable terms and at reasonable cost, enabling the latter undertaking(s) to impose services or conditions which could not be obtained under normal market circumstances.
+The law defines ‘economic dependence’ as a position of subjection of an undertaking towards one or more other undertakings which is characterised by the absence of a reasonably equivalent alternative available within a reasonable time limit, on reasonable terms and at reasonable cost, enabling the latter undertaking(s) to impose services or conditions which could not be obtained under normal market circumstances.

 Practice will learn how the concept will be applied.
 In our view, the definition does not provide much legal certainty for the undertakings that may be concerned, which is unfortunate considering the risks involved (ie significant fines and damage claims).